 Rotate before the dip gets deeper

-Rotation works best as prevention, not as a rescue move after the mattress has already broken down.
-Once the foam or coil system has materially degraded, rotating may make the surface feel different, but it does not restore the lost structure.
+Rotation works best as prevention.
+Once the foam or coil system has materially broken down, rotating may change where you feel the problem, but it will not rebuild the support that is already gone.

 Check the foundation under the bed